Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 MOORE Family History

-Ó Mordha - anglicised Moore, earlier O' More, More etc, meaning -stately/majestic
+Ó Mórdha - anglicised Moore, earlier O' More, More etc, meaning -stately/majestic

 Muir - lowland Scots for 'moor', and thus a locative name

-The O' More sept were the chief sept of Laois.
+O Mordha (anglicised Moore) was the name of the chief sept of Laois.
 The ruins of their fortress at Dunmasse in that county can still be seen.
 Famous resisters of Norman, then English colonisation, they led the struggles of the native Irish, particularly through the terrible years of the16th and early17th centuries.

-By the mid 19th century Griffith's 'Primary Valuation' of property, the counties where most Moore households occurred were: Antrim (534) Down (404) Laois (290) Tyrone (237) Dublin (233) Derry (199)
+By the mid 19th century Griffith's 'Primary Valuation' of property, shows that the counties where most Moore households occurred were: Antrim (534) Down (404) Laois (290) Tyrone (237) Dublin (233) Derry (199)